On almost complex embeddings of rational homology balls: An auxiliary 4-manifold and its intersection lattice

-where $[\ ]^-$ denotes a Hirzebruch-Jung continued fraction expansion.
-Note that~\eqref{e:eq2} and $d_1=1$ imply that $h$ and $d_n$ are coprime.
-Hence, it follows from the last equation of~\eqref{e:eq3} and~\eqref{e:cfraction} that $h$ divides $p^2$.
-But $h$ also divides $c$, which is coprime with $p$ by Lemma~\ref{l:ext-basis}, therefore $h=\pm 1$.
+Note that~\eqref{e:eq2} and $d_1=1$ imply that $h(j)$ and $d_n$ are coprime.
+Hence, it follows from~\eqref{e:cfraction} and the last equation of~\eqref{e:eq3} that $h(j)$ divides $p^2$.
+But $h(j)$ also divides $c(j)$, which is coprime with $p$ because by Lemma~\ref{l:ext-basis} we have $c(j)^2\equiv -1 \bmod p$, therefore $h(j)=\pm 1$.
 It is easy to check by induction that, since $a_i>1$ for each $i$, we have